Stockton, New South Wales: Sport

 Stockton includes a district cricket team.
 It also has an active soccer club, the Stockton Sharks Soccer Club.
 The Stockton Rugby League club participates in the Newcastle & Hunter Rugby League C Grade competition.
 Surfing is a big part of Stockton life and is based from the Stockton Surf Life Saving Club (SLSC).
 Activities around the SLSC include paddle boarding, surf swimming, surf ski, as well as surf life saving beach patrols.
 Port Hunter 16 Foot Sailing Skiff Club sails on Newcastle harbour.

 Stockton Beach

-Stockton Beach is 32 km long, stretching from Stockton in the South to Anna Bay at its north-eastern end.
+Stockton Beach is 32 km long, stretching from Stockton in the south to Anna Bay at its north-eastern end.
 In some areas it is as much as 1 km wide and has sand dunes over 30 metres high although at the Stockton end it is at its narrowest.

 Four-wheel drives are permitted to drive on most areas of Stockton Beach but are excluded from the extreme ends of the beach.

 Entry to the beach is via Lavis Lane or Anna Bay and a permit needs to be purchased before entering the beach.
-Drivers must also ensure that they respect the natural habitat of the beach and refrain from driving on the plants and grasses on dune structure.
+Drivers must also ensure that they respect the natural habitat of the beach and refrain from driving on the plants and grasses on the dune structures.

+Maritime disasters

+Over the years Stockton Beach has been the site of a large number of shipwrecks, ship collisions and groundings.
+These include but not limited to: